Tailored Training

 How to Book Tailored Training

 In certain limited circumstances, where it is consistent with QPASTT funding guidelines and priority areas, training may be delivered free of charge.
-If you believe your organisation may be entitled to have the training fees waived, please contact the Training Coordinator who will consider your request in accordance with QPASTT policy.
-An additional fee for catering and incidental costs will still apply.
+If you believe your organisation may be entitled to have the training fees waived, please contact our Training Coordinator.

 Standard Training Packages